lfit/itpol/linux-workstation-security.md

 adjust how you do things on your own workstation, these tools will introduce hassle without any tangible security benefit.

-I do recommend that you install `rkhunter` and run it nightly.
+We do recommend that you install `rkhunter` and run it nightly.
 It's fairly easy to learn and use, and though it will not deter a sophisticated attacker, it may help you catch your own mistakes.

 ## Personal workstation backups